 Google Meet vs Zoom: Other Features

-In the case of pricing, call-ins and other features can cost as low as $6 monthly for G Suite basic plans users and can occupy up to 25 participants.
+Pricing: In the case of pricing, call-ins and other features can cost as low as $6 monthly for G Suite basic plans users and can occupy up to 25 participants.
 Also, its business plan is $12 monthly with up to 50 participants, and its enterprise plan costs $25 monthly, for up to 100 participants.
-However, for Zoom, it has a free basic plan which can host up to 100 participants.
-It’s Pro plan costs only $14.99 monthly and can also host up to 100 participants.
+However, Zoom has a free basic plan which can host up to 100 participants.
+Its Pro plan costs only $14.99 monthly and can also host up to 100 participants.
 Its business and enterprise plans have the same price of $19.99 and can host up to 300 and 500 people at a time.